 I often find that the original chrome plating is in much better condition than it first looks, and some careful work with polishing compound will usually remove any light surface corrosion or spotting.
 I have also used a hand dremel fitted with a small wire brush on the more stubborn or difficult to get at areas but again work slowly, checking as you go, and with no more pressure or dremel speed than is necessary

-Over the years, some components like the down tube shifters or cable guides may have set a patina into the paint that you can see in the photo above.
-Do not try to remove these stains as they are well set into the lacquer and are permanent.
-In any event they provide a nice locator when you come to put everything back together.
+Over the years, some components like the down tube shifters or cable guides may have set a patina or stain into the paint finish (photo above).
+Do not try to remove these stains as they are set well into the lacquer and are permanent, however they do provide a convenient locator when you come to put everything back together.